chentsulin/awesome-graphql/README.md

 ### Python Examples

 * [swapi-graphene](https://github.com/graphql-python/swapi-graphene) - A GraphQL schema and server using [Graphene](http://graphene-python.org) - [View demo online](http://swapi.graphene-python.org).
+* [graphql-demo](https://github.com/maddevsio/graphql-demo) - This is a short python Flask demo app, where we connect mysql database entities with graphql models, using sqlalchemy-graphene lib, in Relay style.

 <a name="example-elixir" />